Volaverse/Middle-Backend/README.md

 # Overview
-This Node.js backend provides a set of APIs that allow unity frontend to interact with the Lisk blockchain.
-This project uses Node.js v16.15.0 and lisk-sdk 5.2.2
+This Node.js backend provides a set of APIs that allow unity frontend to interact with the Lisk l2 blockchain.
+This project uses Node.js v18

 # Getting Started
 To use this backend, you will need to install the following dependencies:

-Node.js v16.15.0
+Node.js v18

 Running blockchain on localhost .To run the blockchain on your localhost, you can follow the instructions provided in the [Volaverse/Blockchain-lisk](https://github.com/Volaverse/Blockchain-lisk) repository

-After Installing node and cloning this repository
+After cloning this repository

 run npm install